 - 1. First, we will temporarily turn off System Integrity Protection so that we have access to delete the database.
 You may want to print these instructions or write them down so that you have access to them while rebooting your Mac. - 2.
-Click on the Apple menu and choose Restart.... - 3.
-Hold down the Command and R keys so that your Mac will reboot in Recovery Mode. - 4.
-From the Utilities menu, choose Terminal. - 5.
-Type csrutil disable and press Return. - 6.
+Restart your Mac in Recovery Mode.
+The steps for doing this depend on which type of processor your Mac has: - On an Intel-based Mac, click on the Apple menu and choose Restart....
+Hold down the Command and R keys so that your Mac will reboot in Recovery Mode. - On an Apple Silicon-based Mac, click on the Apple menu and choose Shut Down....
+Press and hold the power button on your Mac until you see "Loading startup options."
+Click Options, then click Continue, then click Continue again. - 3.
+From the Utilities menu, choose Terminal. - 4.
+Type csrutil disable and press Return. - 5.
 Click on the Apple menu and choose Restart.
-This is necessary for the SIP change to take effect. - 7.
+This is necessary for the SIP change to take effect. - 6.
 Drag the file: